-Top Banks in the Czech Republic
+Overview of Banks in the Czech Republic

 The Czech National Bank (CNB) supervises financial institutions and banks in the Czech Republic and serves as the country’s central monetary authority.
-CNB was established in 1993, after the former state of Czechoslovakia was dissolved.
+CNB was established in 1993 after the former state of Czechoslovakia was dissolved.
 Headquartered in Prague, the Czech central bank offers banking services to the public sector and the state.

-There are 46 banks and foreign bank branches operating in the Czech Republic as of March 2018.
+There are 58 banks and foreign bank branches operating in the Czech Republic as of March 2021.
 Mostly dominated by foreign capital, the domestic banking sector is comparable to most similar-sized economies in Western Europe.

 For anyone who is considering a banking career in the Czech Republic, this list of top banks in the Czech Republic is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 Founded by the state in 1964, it currently operates under the brands CSOB and Postovni Sporitelna.
 CSOB is part of KBC Group, one of the leading financial conglomerates in Belgium and the CEE region.

-Net income: CZK 37.2 billion (2017)
+Net income: CZK 8.49 billion (2020)

-Total assets: CSK 1.32 trillion (2017)
+Total assets: CSK 1.76 trillion (2020)

 Ceska Sporitelna is one of the largest banks in the Czech Republic by assets.
 With over five million clients, it is also the biggest bank in terms of the number of customers.
-It operates through its network of 658 branches, providing a range of products and services to small-scale clients, SMEs, and large companies.
+It operates through its network of 438 branches and 1,825 ATMs, providing a range of products and services to small-scale clients, SMEs, and large companies.

-Net income: CZK 14.61 billion (2017)
+Net income: CZK 10.00 billion (2020)

-Total assets: CZK 1.33 trillion (2017)
+Total assets: CZK 1.54 trillion (2020)

 Universal bank Komercni Banka (KB) is one of the leading banks in the Czech Republic, as well as in Central and Eastern Europe.
 It offers a wide range of products and services in retail, investment, and corporate banking.

-Net income: CZK 14.91 billion (2017)
+Net income: CZK 8.16 billion (2020)

-Total assets: CZK 1.04 trillion (2017)
+Total assets: CZK 1.17 trillion (2020)

 UniCredit Bank Czech Republic and Slovakia is one of the market leaders in terms of corporate finance, acquisition financing, and commercial real estate.
 UniCredit Group, one of the top European financial groups, started its banking activities in the Czech Republic in 2007 through the integration of Zivnostenska Banka and HVB Bank.

-Net income: CZK 7.63 billion (2017)
+Net income: CZK 5.13 billion (2020)

-Total assets: CZK 672 billion (2017)
+Total assets: CZK 664.3 billion (2020)

-Net income: CZK 2.82 billion (2017)
+Net income: CZK 2.22 billion (2020)

-Total assets: CZK 337.87 billion (2017)
+Total assets: CZK 482.0 billion (2020)

 Moneta Money Bank, formerly GE Money Bank, is one of the leading consumer finance banks in the Czech Republic.
 The bank offers a full range of financial products and services, with a focus on retail customers and SMEs.
 It operates in two primary segments: retail and commercial.

-Net income: CZK 3.92 billion (2017)
+Net income: CZK 2.60 billion (2020)

-Total assets: CZK 199.73 billion (2017)
+Total assets: CZK 317.4 billion (3/2021)

 Formerly called Royal Banka CS, PPF Banka serves as the central treasury bank of its holding company, PPF Group, one of the largest investment and finance groups in Central and Eastern Europe.
 It provides a range of private banking, investment, and consultancy services to financial institutions and medium-sized and large enterprises.

-Net income: CZK 1.52 billion (2017)
+Net income: CZK 748 million (2020)

-Total assets: CZK 232.94 billion (2017)
+Total assets: CZK 169.5 billion (2020)

 Commercial bank, Sberbank CZ, provides a wide range of financial products and services, such as savings, checking, mortgage, online banking, payment cards, and private banking to retail and corporate clients in the country.

-Net income: CZK 424 million (2017)
+Net income: CZK 19 million (2020)

-Total assets: CZK 81.46 billion (2017)
+Total assets: CZK 89.40 billion (2020)

-With headquarters in Prague, privately-owned full-service universal bank, Fio Banka, offers a wide range of products and services in retail and corporate banking.
+With headquarters in Prague, a privately-owned full-service universal bank, Fio Banka, offers a wide range of products and services in retail and corporate banking.
 It also offers brokering securities transactions and is the largest Czech securities trader that specializes in smaller clients.